infor-design/enterprise/docs/CONTRIBUTING.md

 ### Testing and Quality Assurance

 Never underestimate just how useful quality assurance is.
-If you're looking to get involved with the code base and don't know where to start, checking out and testing a pull request is one of the most useful things you could do.
+If you're looking to get involved with the code base and don't know where to start, start by checking out and testing a pull request.

-If you want to get involved with testing Enterprise, there is a set of [QA Documentation](#qa-documentation) on the wiki.

 Essentially though, check out the latest master, take it for a spin, and if you find anything odd, please follow the [bug report guidelines](#bug-reports) and let us know!